RandomShaper/godot-plugin-messdeform/README.md

 ## The project

-*MessDeform* is a plugin for Godot that abuses the `Polygon2D` node type trying to work with them as if they were a true 2D mesh.
+*MessDeform* is a plugin for Godot that abuses the `Polygon2D` node type trying to work with a number of them as if they formed a true 2D mesh.
 By doing what it achieves continuity of the character image at the joints, where the cut-out technique would disrupt them.

 Obviously, *MessDeform* cannot overcome the limitations imposed by the lack of a true deformation system so its results are far from perfect.
 Anyway for ceratin use case it does the trick: very soft bodies, environments in which the lighting helps in hiding the distortion, etc.